 Address - 116 St NW between 91 Ave and 92 Ave

 Driving Directions - Google Maps

 Parking & Walking Directions To Building - Windsor Car Park is the closest parkade.
-Exit the Windsor Parkage via the southeast corner, walk south past the Donadeo Innovation Centre for Engineering.
-On the next building you will see the Maeir Leaning Centre/ETLC building, enter via the east entrance.
+Exit the Windsor Parkade via the southeast corner, walk south past the Donadeo Innovation Centre for Engineering.
+On the next building you will see the Maier Leaning Centre sign (this is the ETLC building), enter via the east entrance.
 Go up the stairs to the second floor.
 Turn left at the Pizza 73.
 Go through the doorway and turn left.
-You will see the Solarium entrance once your turn.
+You will see the Solarium entrance once you turn.

 Learn about ISA Edmonton Section member benefits and sign-up to become a member online…Read More